mray-99/tcmggroup6site/index.md

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

-My name is Marc lol
+Howdy!
+My name is Marc De La Cruz and I am a Technology Management major from Houston, TX.

 Howdy this is Neil
 I miss Haynes King